jonathancraddock/mootparadox_grav/pages/02.blog/dodd-to-latrigg-loop/item.md

 media_order: '00dodd-latrigg.jpg,north-western-fells.jpg,dodd-towards-derwent-water.jpg,skiddaw-from-carl-side.jpg,long-side-edge.jpg,skiddaw-trig-point.jpg,skiddaw-house-and-lonscale-fell.jpg,lonscale-fell.jpg,latrigg.jpg'
 ---

 The title **Dodd to Latrigg** probably doesn't do full justice to this circular walk of approximately 16 miles and 5882 feet of total ascent; more than a mile upwards!
-On this fifth outing to the Northern Fells I was very pleased to bump into @stevenhorner and @helenjfisher, and the three of us walked as far as Carl Side before I departed on my circuitous route around Bakestall and Lonscale Fell.
+On this fifth outing to the Northern Fells I was very pleased to bump into @stevenhorner and we walked as far as Carl Side before I departed on my circuitous route around Bakestall and Lonscale Fell.

 !!!!
 A 25km circuit of Skiddaw, starting at Latrigg. (*Wainwright Book 5: The Northern Fells*)